Medical expert of the article

 Most often, risk factors are:

-- food - when a person eats mainly meat products or food, rich in animal proteins.
+- food - when a person eats mainly meat products or food rich in animal proteins.

 Pathogenesis

-Symptoms of the phlegmonous appendicitis
+Symptoms phlegmonous appendicitis

 The manifestation of phlegmonous appendicitis is quite pronounced:

-Other symptoms are:
+Other symptoms will include:

 - general intoxication of the body and lethargy,